cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 3.4.
 Support for different languages
      -------------------------------
-Program, help facility and the documentation are designed to run in more than one language (currently in English and German).
+Program, help facility and the documentation are designed to run in more than one language (currently completely in English and German).

-The Polish and the Spanish program has all its menus and dialogs translated.
-The PDF files are still added in English.
-The Polish version has translated the exhaustive online help;
-the Spanish version adds the English online help.

 For each supported language CrypTool 1.4.30 comes with an extra installation program (setup).